Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Next we are going to outline the metric by which success is measured in fx.

 PIPs & The Spread (IMPORTANT)

 The difference between the bid and ask prices is called the spread.

 Most forex brokers don’t tend to take commissions or charge to trade in the fx markets.
 Instead they make their money by the spread on a currency.

 The spread is measured in points or PIPS.
-In the above example the 4th decimal point indicates the spread and the difference is 3 pips (52 to 55) and hence the spread is 3 Pips.
+In the above example the 4th decimal point indicates the spread and the difference is 3 pips (52 to 55).
+Hence the spread is 3 Pips.

-The pip itself is the smallest measurable fraction by which a currency can move (Technically there is also another smaller movement called a tick this is 1/10th of a pip but we don’t measure movement in ticks as it’s like measuring earnings in points of a cent, it doesn’t matter!)
+The pip itself is the smallest measurable fraction by which a currency can move.
+Technically there is also another smaller movement called a tick.
+This is 1/10th of a pip but we don’t measure movement in ticks.
+It’s like measuring earnings in points of a cent, it doesn’t matter!)

 Spreads can vary for different currencies but most pips tend to be the 4th decimal place of a currency pair.
 In the major currency pairs the spreads will be tighter, but in less traded currency pairs the spreads will be larger to mitigate the risk of the broker.

 All this really means is the following: If you are looking to make a high volume of trades, make sure you stick to the major pairs.
 Otherwise you will be paying a premium spread on all trades (think of it as a tax.)